krishKM/Modern-UI-Components-for-VBA/README.md

 ``` gdll.DLL.PadLeft("1",10,"0") => 0000000001
     ?gdll.DLL.PadRight("1",10,"0") = > 1000000000
 ```
+### check out the getCursorPosition function which returns x,y position of the cursor!

 ### [Receive SignalR Messages]
 This works for me because I do have own signalR server but generally is under development or say not ready yet!